WebRTC and rendering help.

 - Caution: Make sure to use the latest version of the browser you are using.

-- Supported browsers: Usually, in addition to Chrome, Firefox is also supported.
-Firefox is usually very similar to Chrome but small differences can sometimes lead to bugs and performance issues.
+- Supported browsers: Usually, in addition to Chrome, any Chromium based browser (For example: Brave, Edge, and more: https://en.wikipedia.org/wiki/Chromium_(web_browser)#Active) and Firefox is also supported.
+Firefox is usually very similar to Chrome, but small differences can sometimes lead to bugs and performance issues. ※ Update (2022/05/13): New versions of Edge use Chromium, so has generally the same features as Chrome.

 - IE: Internet Explorer should be avoided.

-- Other browsers: Edge has better support than IE but Chrome and Firefox are preferred.
-It is important to be especially aware that Edge uses ORTC not WebRTC.
+- Other browsers: Old versions of Edge have better support than IE, but Chrome and Firefox are preferred.
+It is important to be especially aware that Edge used to use ORTC not WebRTC.

 - OS: There are usually no problems using another OS, but hardware related bugs may occur in rare circumstances.